Report bear and other wildlife encounters to the BC Conservation Officer Service (COS) RAPP line at 1.877.952.7277

 • Remove bird feeders during bear season (April 1 to November 30).
 Remember to clean the ground underneath bird feeders.

-• If you have a backyard compost, use a bear-proof composter or drop off compost free at the municipal waste depot site to be used in our vermicompost program.
+• If you have a backyard compost, use a wildlife resistant composter or drop off compost free at the municipal waste depot site to be used in our vermicompost program.

 • Clean any fallen fruit.
 If you are planning to be away, ask a friend or neighbour to collect fruit.

-• Keep your lawn mowed and yard weed-free (grasses, dandelion and clover are natural bear foods).
+• Keep your lawn mowed and yard weed-free.

-Store work site products, including petroleum products, biodiesel and other vegetable-based fuels and lubricants which are attractive to bears,in sealed and locked containers when not in immediate use (in compliance with safety regulations that apply to your work area).
+• Store work site products, including petroleum products, biodiesel and other vegetable-based fuels and lubricants , in sealed and locked containers when not in immediate use (in compliance with safety regulations that apply to your work area).